openvinotoolkit/model_server/docs/troubleshooting.md

 ```
 - In the above example, the server will detect only Directory `1` of `model1`.
 It will not detect Directory `2` as valid model version because it does not contain valid OpenVINO model files.

-- The server will not detect any version in `model2`because although the files in `model2` are correct, but they are not in a numerical directory.
+- The server will not detect any version in `model2`because, although the files in `model2` are correct, they are not in a numerical directory.

 - The root cause is reported in the server logs or in the response from a call to GetModelStatus function.

 - A model version that is detected but not loaded will not be served.
 It will report status `LOADING` with error message: `Error occurred while loading version`.

-- When model files become accessible or fixed, server will try to load them again on the next [version update](./ModelVersionPolicy.md) attempt.
+- When model files become accessible or fixed, server will try to load them again on the next version update attempt.

-- At startup, the server will enable gRPC and REST API endpoint (if `--rest_port` was provided), after all configured models and detected model versions are loaded successfully (in AVAILABLE state).

-- The server will fail to start if it can not list the content of configured model paths.
+- Model import will fail if the OVMS process does not have read permissions to the model files and list permissions on the model folder and model version subfolder.

 ## Client Request Issues<a name="client-request"></a>